Naman-Saxena1/CSS-Battle.dev-Practice/README.md

 # CSS-Battle.dev-Practice
-This is CSS Battle.dev practice repo
+This is CSS Battle.dev practice repository